Ivan Pelizzoli: Pescara

 In August 2012, Pescara acquired Pelizzoli as a back-up to Mattia Perin.

 Virtus Entella

 Vicenza

 On 30 March 2016, Pelizzoli joined Vicenza in a short-term contract.

 Piacenza

 On 24 November 2016, he signed a contract with Piacenza.
 He left the team in 2017.

 Foggia

 On 14 July 2017, Pelizzoli signed a contract with Foggia.
 He left the club again at the end of 2017 without having made an appearance.

 International career

 Pelizzoli made his senior international debut with Italy in 2003, making 2 caps in total between 2003 and 2004.
 He was one of three over-age players representing Italy at the 2004 Summer Olympics, ahead of Marco Amelia, as first choice goalkeeper, winning a Bronze medal.
-He also played for the Italy under-21 side at the 2002 UEFA European Under-21 Football Championship, ahead of Generoso Rossi and Vitangelo Spadavecchia as first choice, where Italy reached the semi-finals.
+He also played for the Italy under-21 side at the 2002 UEFA European Under-21 Championship, ahead of Generoso Rossi and Vitangelo Spadavecchia as first choice, where Italy reached the semi-finals.